spilchen/kubernetes-HDFS/README.md

   - hdfs-ci-datanode: a statefulset and other K8s components for launching HDFS datanode daemons, which are responsible for storing file data.
   - hdfs-ci-config: a configmap containing Hadoop config files for HDFS.
-  - hdfs-ci-client: a pod that is configured to run Hadoop client commands for accessing HDFS.
   - hdfs-ci-krb5: a size-1 statefulset and other K8s components for launching
     a Kerberos server, which can be used to secure HDFS.
 Disabled by default.